Climate change

 By A. Barrie Pittock

-Price $A39.95 plus $A12 postage within Australia [up to 3 kg], overseas postage please request a quote
+Price $A39.95 plus $A11 postage within Australia, overseas postage please ask for a quote

 Is climate change really happening and does it matter?